andela-efalayi/docster/README.md

  to begin, feel free to ask.
 On the other hand if the contribution you wish to make has not been documented in an existing issue, please [create new issue](https://github.com/andela-efalayi/docster/issues/new) before submitting your [pull request](https://help.github.com/articles/about-pull-requests/).
-Please follow the Pull Request decsription convention [here](https://github.com/andela-efalayi/docster/wiki/Pull-Request-Naming-and-Description-Convention)
+Also, kindly follow the Pull Request decsription convention [here](https://github.com/andela-efalayi/docster/wiki/Pull-Request-Naming-and-Description-Convention)

 ***
 #### Getting Started